jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 Conversely, in the limit as $P(E)$ approaches $1$, the entropy shrinks to $0$.
 While several interpretations of entropy are possible, the pertinent interpretation here is that entropy is a *measure of the information conveyed when a particular event occurs*.
 That the "sun rose this morning" is a fairly mundane observation but being told "the sun exploded" is sure to pique your attention.
+Because we are reasonably certain that the sun rises each morning (with near 100% confidence), that "the sun rises" is an event that conveys little additional information when it occurs.

 Let's consider next entropy in the context of a probability distribution.
 Given a discrete random variable $X$ which can take on values $x_0, \dots, x_{n-1}$ with